samplchallenges/SAMPL7/host_guest/cyclodextrin_derivatives/README.md

 ### Additional technical details

 Binding in all systems was assayed in 25 mM pH 6.8 sodium phosphate buffer.
 All systems exhibit 1:1 binding except that one may end up being a nonbinder.
-NMR is being done in the hopes of assessing whether compounds are binding to the primary or secondary face.
+NMR is being done in the hopes of assessing the preferred orientation of the bound guests.
 Compounds exhibiting strange binding patterns have already been removed prior to construction of this set.

 # What's here